yitaozh/yitaozh.github.io/source/_posts/Budget&Expense.md

 ### When

-The second week's Sunday night, next time: 2023/01/08
+Use the first and second week to submit reimbursements, do the bookkeeping on the second week's Sunday night, next time: 2023/02/12

 ### The steps to make monthly record